Leadformance/widgets-client/storeLocator/README.md

 ### filter_values ###
 Type : String
 Default : ""
 Contains the list of values used by the filter.
 The goal is to filter the search result.
 If there is multiple values, you have to separate them with the couple of characters "##"

 ### filter_name ###
 Type : String
 Default : ""
 Name of the field used to filter the search result.
-If the name is not "id","custom_id" or "service_inventory_id", it's a smart tag
-!!WARNING!! : In case of smart tag, the widget do a call for each pos in the search result.
+If the name is not "id","custom_id" or "service_inventory_id", it's a smart tag. **!!WARNING!!** : In case of smart tag, the widget do a call for each pos in the search result.
 Thus, your credit will be decremented for each call.

 ### filter_hide ###
 Type : Boolean